SgtCoDFish/APG/README.md

 make -jN # where N is the number of cores you have
 ```

-If you don't care about the render tests, you can use `cmake -DEXCLUDE_SDL_TEST=TRUE ..` or `cmake -DEXCLUDE_GL_TEST=TRUE ..` or both exclusions.
+If you don't care about the render tests, you can use `cmake -DEXCLUDE_SDL_TEST=ON ..` or `cmake -DEXCLUDE_GL_TEST=ON ..` or both exclusions.
 By default, both tests are built as well as the libraries.

+The audio test is slightly different, and is off by default.
+You can similarly use `-DEXCLUDE_AUDIO_TEST=OFF` but the option also requires you to place a file, `test_music.ogg` in the base `assets/` directory before running cmake.
+This is to avoid shipping a test music file which could be several megabytes and would be a waste.

 Usage Notes - Logging
 ---------------------